yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_project.md

 ## Close a project

 To close the project currently open in Policy Studio, select **File** > **Close Project** from the main menu.
 Alternatively, click the **X** icon next to the project name in the toolbar.

+## Unlock a server connection

+You can also unlock an existing connection to a server.
+This is for emergency use if you have changed configuration, and this results in you being locked out from the **Management Services** on port `8090`.
+In this case, you have incorrectly configured the authentication filter in the **Protect Management Interfaces** policy.

+For example, if you created and deployed an LDAP connection without specifying the correct associated user accounts, and are now unable to connect to the Admin Node Manager.

+To unlock a server connection, perform the following steps:

+1. Download all the files in the server's `conf/fed` directory to the machine on which Policy Studio is installed.
+2. Start Policy Studio.
+3. Create a new project from existing configuration based on the `conf/fed` directory that you downloaded from the server in step 1.
+4. Change the configuration details as required (for example, specify the correct user account details for the LDAP connection under the **Environment Configuration** > **External Connections** node).
+5. Upload the files back to the server's `conf/fed` directory.
+6. Restart the Admin Node Manager.

+For more details on **Management Services**, see [Configure HTTP services](general_services.htm).